Neck Exercises

 • According to a 2014 review in the Journal of the Canadian Chiropractic Association, the rectus capitis muscles provide bridges for anchoring to the spinal cord, helping to maintain an open space and stabilization for the cord.
 The anatomy and neurology is quite complex, however, improving the function of these muscles may help in cases where it has been weakened from conditions that cause dysfunction, like chronic poor posture and injuries resulting in cervical spine pain, headaches and other spinal cord related disturbances.

-• A 2013 study in the Journal of Physical Therapy Science did a study with using school students with neck pain and poor posture.
+• A 2013 study in the Journal of Physical Therapy Science included school students with neck pain and poor posture.
 The authors noted that performing the nodding exercise is very important to restore neck posture, while continued maintenance of the deeper neck muscles effected using the exercise is necessary to improve neck and shoulder posture.

-• In relation to compare the effects of manual therapy and stretching exercise on neck pain and disability, the 2007 Journal of Rehabilitative Medicine states: “Both stretching exercise and manual therapy considerably decreased neck pain and disability in women with non-specific neck pain.
+• In relation to compare the effects of manual therapy and stretching exercise on neck pain and disability, a 2007 study in the Journal of Rehabilitative Medicine states: “Both stretching exercise and manual therapy considerably decreased neck pain and disability in women with non-specific neck pain.
 The difference in effectiveness between the 2 treatments was minor.
 Low-cost stretching exercises can be recommended in the first instance as an appropriate therapy intervention to relieve pain, at least in the short-term.”

 scientific reports